-Still today, here in New Zealand, I keep on feeding my passion for live recording, being the official recorder for Bach Musica New Zealand (of which I have the honour to be a member of the Board of Directors), Auckland Chamber Orchestra, Aorangi Symphony Orchestra, Auckland Youth Orchestra, Jade String Quartet, Auckland Opera Studio and Hausmusik New Zealand.
+Still today, here in New Zealand, I keep on feeding my passion for live recording, being the official recorder for Bach Musica New Zealand (of which I have the honour to be a member of the Board of Directors), Auckland Chamber Orchestra, Aorangi Symphony Orchestra, Auckland Youth Orchestra, Jade String Quartet, Auckland Opera Studio, Hausmusik New Zealand and (partially, for now) Auckland Philharmonia Orchestra.
 I have also recorded several worldwide premieres of New Zealand contemporary composers of classical music (I love their music very much!).
 Anyway, if you would like to know more about this topic, please visit the very interesting and informative pages "live recording" and "live music vs. hi-fi".

 However, live recording of classical music has given me a quite unique experience in sound, which I profitably used in my professional life as an insider of the Italian hi-fi world, where, starting in January 1973, I worked in the distribution of many different hi-fi and hi-end brands, until the time I happily made New Zealand my new homeland.